Kottiyoor Temple: Associations with other Temples

-Tons of fire woods are used for the Kottiyoor festival in the shrine.
+Tons of firewood are used for the Kottiyoor festival in the shrine.
 Not even for a single year until now has it been required to remove the excess ash from the altar.
 All the essentials needed for Ammarakkal Tara is brought from Manathana shrine.
 Sacred swords also come from Chapparam Bhagavathi temple.
 Pooja vessels, ornaments etc., come from Karimbanagopuram.

 Rites and Rituals schedule

 Present day rituals of Kottiyoor were set out by Sri Shankaracharya.
 With his spiritual vision, he felt the presence of Shiva at 'Akkare Kottiyoor' and not willing to pollute the holy ground with the touch of his feet, prayed from 'Ekkare Kottiyoor' and left.

 The Vaisakha Maholsavam festival is held every year during the months of May - June.
 The twenty eight-day festival commences with the 'Neyyattam' ritual on the 'chodi' Day in Edavam (rishabham) and concludes with the Thrikkalashaattu.
 The Vaisakha Maholsavam celebrations begin with the ritual of bringing a sword from Muthirerikavu from Wayanad.
 On the following day, on Visakham star, Bhandaram Ezhunnallath ritual is held.
 Ornaments and Pooja vessels of pure gold and silver are brought from the nearby Manathana village to Kottiyoor.

 An important ritual during the festival is the 'Elaneer Vayppu' or submitting tender coconuts before the swayambhu Shiva linga.
 On this special day, thousands of tender coconuts carried from different parts of Kerala by the devotees are submitted.
 The following day, the Namboothiris of the temple collect water from tender coconuts in pure gold and silver pots and then the Chief Priest pours the collected coconut water on to the idol in what is known as 'Elaneeraattam', also called the 'Rashi velli'.
 Rohini Aaradhana is a very important ritual which is not seen in any other temple.
 Kurumathur Brahman (The senior most member of Kurumathur family considered the embodiment of Vishnu in the ritual) embraces the swayambhu Shiva linga as part of the ritual.
 This is symbolic of Vishnu pacifying Shiva Who is saddened by the loss of Sati.

 As a part of the festival, a procession (Ezhunnallippu) is held with two elephants carrying the idols of Shiva and Parvathi.
 After the procession, the elephants are fed well (Aanayootu) and given a formal farewell.

 The 'Thammangadan Nambiar' Family (The Vediyara Chandrothu Family), a sub-branch of the Thiruvithamkur/Kolathiri Royal Family), used to (and still do) have by tradition, exclusive right to being the first to have their Ghee offered to the Deity for 'Abhishekam', during the "Naallam Thurakkal" ritual, at the Kottiyur Shiva Temple, believed to be the site for the famous Yajna of Daksha.
 "Villippalan Kurup" is the name, by which the member of this Family, performing the ghee-offering ritual is known.